Manecas1221212/romance/chapter_11.md

 "Delete it.
 Tell Barbara it was a mistake."

-But the damage was there—someone scheduling fake meetings with her CEO.
-Someone making her look disorganized.
+But the damage was there, again — someone scheduling fake meetings with the Head of M&A. Someone making her look disorganized.
 Unreliable.
 Cracking.

 Anna pulled up the access logs for her email.
-All logins from her IP addresses—office and home.
+All logins from her IP addresses — office and home.
 Whoever was doing this had physical access to her devices.

 She thought about Andrew.
 About the nights he'd stayed late in her office, borrowing her laptop.
 About the mornings she'd left for work before him, her computer open on the counter.

 She thought about Jessica.
 About how often she "stopped by" with coffee.
 About how she always seemed to be near Anna's desk, near her office, near her life.

-She opened the folder.
-Added a new section: *Who Benefits?*

-**Jessica:** Access through Andrew.
-Motive—wants Anna's job?
-Wants Anna's life?

-**Andrew:** Access to home devices.
-Motive—resentment?
-Revenge?
-Control?

-**Jason:** Access through firm systems.
-Motive—old grudge?
-Professional rivalry?

-Three suspects.
-Or maybe they were all working together.

 Anna's phone buzzed.
 Andrew: *Can we talk?*